-What does Coralie mean?**

 Coralie is a somewhat popular first name for females (#3519 out of 4276, Top 82%) but a unique last name for both adults and children.
 (2000 U.S. Census)

-Cora (#103 the previous year), Rosalie (#310), Coraline (#630), Corinne (#727), Rosalee, Rosalia, Coral, Rosaline, Cory, Corrine, Corine, Corene, Corrie and Cori are the popular related forms of Coralie (#unlisted).
-These girl names reached the height of their popularity during 1890-1899 (usage of 0.3296%) and have become much less popular since (usage 0.1593%, down 51.7%).
-Cora is the clear favorite, although Rosalie appears to be gaining favor too, and versions like Corene, Corrie, Cori, Corine and Corrine becoming somewhat dated.
-Rosalie (#310), Coraline (#630) and Cora (#103) are three of the more chic names for newborns here, and there is also a rebound in birth name usage for Cora and Rosalie.
+Cora (#103 2 years ago), Rosalie (#310), Coraline (#630), Corinne (#727), Rosalee, Rosalia, Coral, Rosaline, Cory, Corrine, Corine, Corene, Corrie and Cori are the popular related forms of Coralie (outside Top 1000).
+These forms of Coralie were favored as baby names during 1890-1899 (average #670) and are somewhat less popular today (#840, ▼51.7%).
+Cora is the clear favorite, although Rosalie appears to be gaining favor too, and versions like Corene, Corrie, Cori, Corine and Corrine are now less popular.
 Below is a charted analysis of the popularity of the girl name Coralie and associated names.
 (Top 1000 Baby Names Statistics, 2014)

 Coralie is alike in pronunciation to Caralee, Caralia, Caralie, Corelie and Karalie.
 Other suggested similar baby names are Carlie▼, Corlee, Corlie and Loralie.
 These names tend to be less frequently used than Coralie.